SzymonLukasik/OCaml_projects/README.md

 # Ocaml-projects
-Pure functional or both functional and imperative implementations of some algorithmic problems.
+Pure functional or both functional and imperative implementations of solutions to some algorithmic problems.